I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfinterrupt/nf-wdfinterrupt-wdfinterruptwdmgetinterrupt.md

 For more information about handling interrupts in framework-based drivers, see <a href="https://msdn.microsoft.com/08460510-6e5f-4c02-8086-9caa9b4b4c2d">Handling Hardware Interrupts</a>.

-The following code example obtains a pointer to the KINTERRUPT structure that is associated with a specified framework interrupt object.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |